sahilkhatri/AWS-Cognito-User-Migration-from-One-Account-to-Another/README.md

 # AWS-Cognito-User-Migration-from-One-Account-to-Another
-This repo guides on the steps to be followed for migrating the Users from userpool in One AWS account to userpool in another AWS account

-Cognito User migration from one account to the other without needing users to re-verify
+AWS Cognito User migration from one account to the other without needing users to re-verify

 Scenario:
 We have an existing user pool in Account1 that authorizes the users for accessing a web application.
 Due to some circumstances, we are required to migrate our workload to another account i.e. Account2.
 Due to this, we are required to set up a workflow that migrates the user pool from the old account (Account1) to the new one (Account2).
 We also need to do it in such a way that it does not require the users to again verify themselves.